 Having an ambassador for your business who you can communicate your brand values through is a great tool for use in advertising, social media campaigns and even at events.
 Almost every sports team has a mascot which is a fantastic way for clubs to engage with young families as well as their adult fanbase.

 As an illustrated character, the style can differ from colourful, cartoonish and fun when appealing to families, to a more sophisticated interpretation aimed at an older market.
-Whichever direction is chosen, a mascot logo is only ever one part of a successful brand.
+Whichever direction is chosen, a mascot logo design is only ever one part of a successful brand.
 The detailed nature of a mascot logo does not always lend well to every application, especially those of smaller resolutions.

 Family restaurant KFC’s illustration of Colonel Sanders, their iconic founder, is a great example of an extremely successful Mascot logo.
 His highly distinguishable features make him the perfect man for the job, whilst highlighting the company's rich history and authenticity.